browserengineering/book/book/accessibility.md

 focused when.
 A visual indication---similar to the cursor we use on text inputs---would help sighted users know if they've reached the element they want or if they need to keep hitting `Tab`.
-In most browsers, this visual indiciation is done with a *focus ring* that outlines the focused element.
+In most browsers, this visual indication is a *focus ring* that outlines the focused element.

-To implement focus rings, we're going to have to generalize how we implemented text cursors.
+To implement focus rings, we're going to have to generalize how we implement text cursors.
 Recall that, right now, text cursors are added by drawing a verticle line in the `Tab`'s `render` method.
 We could extend that code to draw a cursor or an outline, but before we make that method more complicated let's move it into the `InputLayout` so we have easier access to size and position information.[^effects] To do that, we'll need each `InputLayout` to know whether or not it is currently focused:

 [^effects]: As a side effect, this change will also mean text cursors